 Snails as Food

 Escargot, or snails, are elegant French cuisine prized for their tender texture and earthy flavor.
-Typically served as an appetizer, Escargot is cooked with garlic butter and herbs, creating an elegant and indulgent dish.
+Typically served as an appetizer, Escargot is cooked with garlic butter and herbs, creating a sleek and indulgent dish.
 Despite their humble origins, snails have become synonymous with French fine dining, earning a place on menus worldwide.

 Bouillabaisse